StefKors/HowTo-Annotation-Tools/README.md

 var marker = L.marker([0, 0]).addTo(map).bindPopup('A pretty CSS3 popup.<br> Easily customizable.').openPopup();
 ```

 5) To style to map marker you can add this code before the `marker` variable.
-Also update the marker variable to tell it which icon variable to use: `marker([0, 0], {icon: myIcon})`

-it should look like this:
+Also update the marker variable to tell it which icon variable to use: `marker([0, 0], {icon: myIcon})`.
+It should look like this:

 ```javascript
 var myIcon = L.icon({